Main menu:

 After a British Navy attempt to sail up the Dardanelles on 18 March 1915 failed, a land invasion was planned and the British and French attempted to land at Cape Hellas on 25 April.
 Royal Dublin, Munster and Inniskilling Fusiliers took part in this landing.
 A naval bombardment failed to neutralize the Turkish defences and gun emplacements on steep slopes.
 They went ashore at six locations but the Turkish defence held them close to the beaches and there were many casualties.

 The Allies decided to launch a fresh attack on 6 August against the Turks and chose Suvla Bay, 25 miles north of Cape Helles.
 The 10th (Irish) Division which contained the new service battalions of the Irish regiments took part.
-This attack
+This attack was also a failure.

+The campaign was eventually abandoned and last of the troops were withdrawn in January 1916.
 At least 3,411 serving with Irish battalions were killed or reported missing at the Gallipoli campaign.

-Margaret T. Pender (1865-1920), born in
+Margaret T. Pender (1865-

 She was a

-he Irish Film Company’s first film production, "O'Neill Of The Glen", was based on a story by M T Pender.
+The Irish Film Company’s first film production, "O'Neill Of The Glen", was based on a story by M T Pender.
 The production employed some members of the Abbey Theatre company and the film was released in 1916.
 It was directed by J M Kerrigan.

 Sligo Nationalist